 Use this method if you have already connected your iPhone to Windows 8 PC.

-If this is the first time you are connecting the iPhone to your PC, you might a get a notification on your iPhone with Truest option.
+If this is the first time you are connecting the iPhone to your PC, you might a get a notification on your iPhone with Trust option.
 Tap the Trust button to continue.

 Step 2: Right-click anywhere on the Photos app to see Import option in the lower right corner of the screen.

-Step 4: Click or tap your iPhone entry, select photos and videos that you would like to import, and then click or tap Import button to start transferring selected photos and videos to your PC.
+Step 4: Click or tap your iPhone entry, select photos and videos that you would like to import, and then click or tap the Import button to start transferring selected pictures and videos to your PC.

-Photos app saves all imported photos in Pictures library.
-You can view all imported photos either using Photos app, Windows Photo Viewer, or any other program.
+Photos app saves all imported photos in the Pictures library.
+You can view all imported photos either using the Photos app, Windows Photo Viewer, or any other program.